Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare car insurance by fuel type

-How does my car’s fuel type affect my car insurance?
+How does my car’s fuel type affect car insurance?

 The type of fuel your car uses has a significant impact on the rating factors that insurers use to calculate risk, here’s how:

 - Gas.
-Generally, gas-powered vehicles cost less to insure than other fuel types due to the wide availability of labor and relatively low cost of parts.
-But this might not apply to luxury cars or vehicles made in other countries.
+Gas-powered vehicles cost less to insure than other fuel types due to the wide availability of labor and relatively low cost of parts.
+This might not apply to luxury cars or vehicles made in other countries.

 - Hybrid.
-Hybrid models vary greatly but generally cost more than diesels to insure because of the higher cost of electrical components.
+Hybrid models vary greatly but generally cost more than gas-powered cars to insure because of the higher cost of electrical components.

 How much does car insurance cost based on fuel type?